 These are more suitable if you have multiple materials, in random mixtures especially.
 These briquetters will adjust their settings automatically based on how the material character / particle size changes and will produce the best briquettes possible within their technical limits.

 More hands-on briquette makers (but better speed / cost ratio)

 These briquetters normally require a change of their settings, depending on the material or the mixture of different materials.
-The settings are normally pressure / friction as the new briquette is pressed against the already existing briquette moving forward whether it is a hydraulic, screw or mechanical briquette machine.
+The settings are normally pressure / friction as the new briquette is pressed against the already existing briquette moving forward whether it is a screw-type or mechanical briquette machine.
 Most of these machines are also equipped with an external heater element to aid the compression process / release of natural binders in the material.
 These machines generally also require more maintenance and/or changing wear-and-tear parts regularly so this is also something to factor in when making the decision.

 The best briquette system for you in this respect is the one that fits your workflow.
-The more hands-on briquetters need more attention but they are very capable and much better value in relation to the output rate.
+The more hands-on briquetters need more attention and overseeing but they are very capable and much better value in relation to the output rate.
 The fully automatic briquette machines are, on the other hand, more expensive but they save time and labour.
 The more affordable briquette machines are a very good starting point and oftentimes sufficient enough for smaller operations.

 3. What is the particle size of your waste material?